WingsofDemons/AzureServerFunctionsApp/README.md

 ## Description
 A game server that can start your vm and start the servers from just a webbsite.
+Bash scripts that starts the servers automaticly when the vm starts

 ## Script